georgosgeorgos/BehavioralCloning/README.md

 I used two model architecture for this assignment: the NVIDIA architecture (defined into NVIDIA_model.py) and a Squeeze model with simple bypass (defined into SqueezeNet.py).

-The NVIDIA model is a classical architecture with convolutional layer and fully connected layers.
+The NVIDIA model is a classical architecture with convolutional layers and fully connected layers.
 The Squeeze model is composed only by convolutional layers and fire modules.

 To reduce overfitting I applied dropout and data augmentation.